 After the devastating loss of a loved one, the last thing your family should be worried about is an uncertain financial future.
-You deserve an experienced St. Louis personal injury lawyer who can help you hold the responsible party accountable and fight the insurance company on your behalf.
+You deserve a team of experienced St. Louis injury attorneys who can help you hold the responsible party accountable and fight the insurance company on your behalf.
 The Bradley Law Firm will put decades of legal experience to work to fight for your family and recover maximum compensation.

 Principal and founding attorney E. Ryan Bradley was an insurance defense attorney before turning to personal injury law.
 He uses this insight into insurance company tactics to build strong negligence claims and fight back against attempts to undervalue your claim or blame your loved one for their death.
 He holds the prestigious AV Preeminent rating from Martindale-Hubbell and has been admitted to the Multi-Million Dollar Advocates Forum.

 When you choose The Bradley Law Firm to represent you in your wrongful death claim, you can trust us to:

 - Provide the sound legal advice, guidance, and support you need during this emotional time

 - Perform an exhaustive investigation into the circumstances of your loved one’s death to identify potentially liable parties, sources of compensation, and gather evidence

 - Work with top experts to accurately value your losses and create a strong case for negligence

 - Handle all administrative tasks, communications, and negotiations

 - Fight for maximum compensation through a settlement or take your case before a jury for the same